tinyms-ai/tinyms/docs/en/source/quickstart/install.md

 ### Docker

-For users' environment do not want to change the local env which also cannot satisfy the prerequisites, using [docker](https://www.docker.com/) to install is recommended
+For those who don't want to affect the local develop environment due to difficulty of meeting the prerequisites, using [docker](https://www.docker.com/) to install is recommended

 - docker: `v18.06.1-ce`